 Therapists also use EMDR to help clients uncover and process negative beliefs that developed as the result of relational traumas or childhood abuse and/or neglect.

-EMDR was established to treat for PTSD and trauma.
-Traumatic memories are triggered easily and often carry a strong negative emotional charge that interferes with daily living.
+EMDR therapy helps to resolve PTSD and trauma-related symptoms.
+Traumatic memories are easily triggered and often carry a strong negative emotional charge that interferes with your day to day life.
 If you struggle with nightmares, flashbacks, an exaggerated startle response, intense anxiety or panic, I am confident that EMDR can help alleviate these symptoms.

-My name is Lisabeth Wotherspoon and I treat PTSD and Trauma with EMDR.
-Living with PTSD is like carrying a 100 pound backpack around 24/7.
+My name is Lisabeth Wotherspoon and I treat PTSD and trauma with EMDR.
+Living with PTSD symptoms is like carrying around a 100-pound backpack 24/7.
 Let me help you drop this bag once and for all.
-Contact me today for a free 15 minute phone consultation to see if EMDR might help you finally break free of your trauma.
-My office is in Rochester, NH, but I offer online EMDR therapy to residents of NH, ME, and MA.
+Contact me today for a free 15-minute phone consultation to see if EMDR might help you finally break free of your trauma.
+My office is located in Rochester, NH, but I offer online EMDR therapy to residents of NH, ME, and MA.

 Please read my Blogs on EMDR and what to expect in an EMDR session here.